KateAnn19/Intro-Python-II/README.md

-  * Add an attribute to `Room` called `is_light` that is `True` if the `Room` is naturally illuminated, or `False` if a `LightSource` is required to see what is in the room.
+  * Add an attribute to `Room` called `is_light` that is `True` if the `Room` is naturally illuminated, or `False` if a `LightSource` is required to see what is in the room_dict.

   * Modify the main loop to test if there is light in the `Room` (i.e. if `is_light` is `True` **or** there is a `LightSource` item in the `Room`'s contents **or** if there is a `LightSource` item in the `Player`'s contents).

-  * If there is light in the room, display name, description, and contents as normal.
+  * If there is light in the room_dict, display name, description, and contents as normal.

   * If there isn't, print out "It's pitch black!" instead.